Easy DIY to Age New Clay Pots: Vintage Terra Cotta Pots

 - Hang on a fence or wall with terra cotta pot hangers.

-- Add a wall plant shelve to display
+- Add a wall plant shelf to display

 - Use the aged pots for DIY projects and centerpiece ideas.